 If you’re good at marketing your salon, you probably have an Instagram or other social media account where you showcase your work.
 You want to make sure you take good pictures that give justice to the great service you provide.

 It’s easy to get good light for your hair pictures with a ring light that you can order for around $150 which will make all your pictures so much better.
-Make sure you get one for your salon and place it in front of a clean wall somewhere so that you can take good, professional, images for your portfolio.
+Make sure you get one for your salon and place it on a clean wall somewhere so that you can take good, professional images for your portfolio.

 Best Ring Light for Your Salon Photos